2009 Heartland Championship: Statistics

-So far this season there have been 1559 points scored over 36 games with an average of 43.3 points per game, there have also been 167 tries scored.
+As of week 6 of the season, there were 1,559 points scored over 36 games, including 167 tries, with an average of 43.3 points per game.

-North Otago has scored the most points this season with 206 points, they have also, along with Wanganui, have scored the most tries with 29 while Wairarapa Bush have given up the fewest points so far with 84.
+North Otago has scored the most points this season with 206 points, and along with Wanganui, they have also scored the most tries with 29 each.
+Wairarapa Bush have given up the fewest points so far with 84.

 Points

 The table showing how many points scored by each team (white) and how many points each team was scored against them (grey) in the 2009 Heartland Championship.
 North Otago have currently scored the most points with 206, while Wairarapa Bush have given up the fewest points with 84.

 Tries

-The list of how many tries each team has scored in the 2009 Heartland Championship.
 Wanganui and North Otago have scored the most tries this season with 29, while East Coast and Thames Valley have scored the fewest tries with four each.